SC House speaker unveils 84-page bill to fix education. Here’s what’s included

-Almost a year after hundreds of South Carolina’s public-school teachers rallied outside the State House for higher wages, the General Assembly could be poised to spend upwards of $270 million to increase their pay.
+Almost a year after hundreds of South Carolina’s public-school teachers rallied outside the State House calling for higher wages, the General Assembly could be poised to spend upwards of $270 million to increase their pay by 10 percent.

-Lawmakers also could force consolidation of school districts that have less than 1,000 students.
-That would affect about a dozen of South Carolina’s 81 school districts.
+In the same breath, state lawmakers also could force consolidation of at least eight of the state’s 81 school districts.
+Those mostly rural and poor districts that have less than 1,000 students.

-In his 84-page policy proposal, S.C.
-House Speaker Jay Lucas, R-Darlington, will ask his colleagues this year to raise the starting pay for new teachers to $35,000 — up from $32,000 — and spend millions more to raise teacher salaries by at least 5 percent this year and another 5 percent next year.
+Powerful S.C.
+House Speaker Jay Lucas, R-Darlington, rolled out his much-anticipated 84-page policy proposal Thursday, including a request to raise the starting pay for new teachers to $35,000 a year — up from $32,000 — and spend millions more to raise teacher salaries by at least 5 percent this year and, potentially, another 5 percent next year.

-Lucas told The State he expects to file the bill Thursday after briefing the House Democratic Caucus this morning.
+Senate Education Committee chairman Sen. Greg Hembree, R-Horry, filed the same bill in the state Senate Thursday.

 Digital Access for only $0.99